Palinana/protask/README.md

 # ProTask
 ProTask is a project planning and time tracking application for agile teams.
+Users are able to create and assign new task.

 ## Installation
 ```